arippberger/woocommerce-xml-shipping-importer/README.md

 Examples
 --------

-  * Example XML file included in repo as example.xml
+  * Example XML file included in repo as example.xml - this is the file that your distribution center would place on their FTP server